 To further complicate the story, Collins’ model relies on a simplified working memory system, which, in essence, is a fixed-capacity storage with fading contents.
 This is exactly how short-term memory was originally conceptualized by Atkinsons and Shiffrin (1968) and, while useful as a modeling tool, it is also known to be inadequate.
-Critically, contemporary theories think of working memory as a process arising from the interaction between attention and the strategic retrieval of long-term memory information (Kane et al., 2001; Miller, Lundqvist, & Bastos, 2018).
+Critically, many contemporary theories think of working memory as a process arising from the interaction between attention and the strategic retrieval of long-term memory information (Kane et al., 2001; Miller, Lundqvist, & Bastos, 2018).
 Collin’s modeling efforts confound the temporal axis of learning (long vs. short term representations) with the learning representation (implicit and procedural, driven by RL, and explicit, driven by WM).

 Lastly, Collins (2018) does not take account of individual differences in learning strategies, working memory, and reinforcement learning.
 Collins (2018) uses a group-level model-fitting procedure that is tolerant of individual differences but does not try to fit different models to single subjects.
 Individual differences in both WM and RL are well documented and these differences impact learning outcomes, especially when the to-be-learned tasks tend to be more complex.
 For instance, in an individual differences study, learners with high working memory capacities were slower to learn categories where separation of items was based on multiple relevant features (DeCaro et al., 2008).
 This suggests that these high working memory learners tried to acquire the categories suboptimally by maintaining object features in working memory.
 Relatedly, Kalra et al. (2018) compared several implicit (RL-based) and explicit (WM and declarative memory based) tasks in a test-re-test experiment.
 They showed that there are stable individual differences in both explicit and impicit learning that produced correlated performance in the re-test sessions.
 However, learner performance on complex tasks like the Artificial Grammar task (Knowlton & Squire, 1996), that seemingly draw on both implicit and explicit mechanisms, were not predictable because learners likely changed strategies that disproportionately drew on explicit and implicit mechansism in the different testing sessions.
 Gluck (2002) has documented similar individual differences in learning strategies in the Weather Prediction Task, where different participants focused on different portions of the stimuli to learn the probabilistic categories.
 These studies provide a more complete view of learning and interactions between individual differnces and multiple learning mechansims.